 Take time for yourself

 Try to find ways to have time for yourself regularly.
-Ask a friend of family member to take over for a while.
-Or you might be able to arrange some help in the home for a couple of hours or for the person you care for to visit a day centre.
+Ask a friend or family member to take over for a while.
+Or you might be able to arrange some help in the home for a couple of hours, or for the person you care for to visit a day centre.

 Try to find a space in every day to relax or do something you enjoy, like reading and watching films.